richard-austin/mp4f-ws-server/README.md

 * Stream url without codecs preamle for other clients (such as ffmpeg)

 ### Configuration
-The configuration file is cameras.json.
+The configuration file is cameras.json, as shown below.
+There is a section for each camera with one or more streams (RTSP sources) supported for each camera.

 ```json
 {